 Even when marketing objectives have been met, a proactive agency should be making frequent changes.
-There are always opportunities for experiment, bids that can be adjusted, and new keywords to explore.
+There are always opportunities for the experiment, bids that can be adjusted, and new keywords to explore.
 If your account’s change history is empty, it’s a sure sign that your PPC agency sucks.

 Reporting on Worthless Metrics

-Unless you hired your agency to vaguely promote “brand awareness”, what you really care about is the return on income of your ads.
+Unless you hired your agency to vaguely promote “brand awareness”, what you really care about is the return on the income of your ads.

 Do you care about how many users saw your ad yet didn’t take action?
 No, of course not.

 At the end of the day, the number of impressions or clicks that your ads received isn’t important.
 These metrics can be useful for insights, but your agency’s primary focus should always be on what’s most valuable for your business.

 When you meet with your agency, are they reporting on what really matters?
 Or, are they reporting on metrics that look nice, but really don’t mean much for your business?

 Don’t be impressed if the click-through rate improved or the total amount of impressions increased unless it translates to an increase in conversions as well.

 Junk Terms in the Search Term Report